-Metallurgical and Materials Engineering graduate have a wide scope in terms of job placement.
-The graduates are appointed at various public sector/defense sector organizations such as PMO, AWC, KRL, PCSIR, PSQCA, SNGPL, NDC, SUPARCO, OGDC, Steel Mills etc. However, in public sector the top recruiters include DESCON, KSB Pumps, SGS, SKF, Inspectest, Bureau Veritas, IKAN, EKL, Millat Tractors Limited (MTL), Millat Equipment Limited (MEL) and many more.
+Metallurgical and Materials Engineering graduates have a wide scope in terms of job placement.
+The graduates are appointed at various public sector/defense sector organizations such as PMO, AWC, KRL, PCSIR, PSQCA, SNGPL, NDC, SUPARCO, OGDC, Steel Mills, etc. However, in the private sector, the top recruiters include DESCON, KSB Pumps, SGS, SKF, Inspectest, Bureau Veritas, IKAN, EKL, Millat Tractors Limited (MTL), Millat Equipment Limited (MEL) and many more.

-Currently, the department of Metallurgical & Materials Engineering has an enrollment of about 40-50 students per year, pursuing undergraduate studies in Metallurgical & Materials Engineering.
-The department is continuing its postgraduate program since 1978 and offers courses for the degrees leading to M.Sc. and PhD in Metallurgical & Materials Engineering.
+Currently, the Department of Metallurgical & Materials Engineering has an enrollment of about 40-50 students per year, pursuing undergraduate studies in Metallurgical & Materials Engineering.
+The department has been continuing its postgraduate program since 1978 and offers courses for the degrees leading to M.Sc. and Ph.D. in Metallurgical & Materials Engineering.
 Current enrollment for M.Sc.
 Metallurgical & Materials Engineering program is about 30.
 The Courses are aimed at bringing the students abreast with the most recent developments in their fields of specialization.

 Program Educational Objectives (PEOs)

 The PEOs are the broad statements defined by the Board of Studies (BOS) that provide the road map to achieve the career and professional aims by the graduates after five (05) years of graduation.
 The PEOs for B.Sc.
 MME program imitate the mission of the University and MME B. Sc.
 Engineering Program.
 The PEOs are vital for successful professional exercise and the ability to follow advanced degrees.
 The department has developed three PEO statements for its undergraduate Metallurgical and Materials Engineering program.